mkdoc/mktoc/README.md

 Generates a table of contents index.

-  -h, --help  Display this help and exit
+  -s, --standalone  Create standalone index
-  --version   Print the version and exit
+  -h, --help        Display this help and exit --version         Print the version and exit

 Report bugs to https://github.com/mkdoc/mktoc/issues
 ```